MicrosoftDocs/architecture-center/docs/spot/spot-eviction.md

 # Azure Virtual Machine Spot Eviction

-You can take advantage of Azure's unused capacity at a significant cost savings by using Spot virtual machines (VM) and scale sets (VMSS).
+You can take advantage of Azure's unused capacity at a significant cost savings by using Spot virtual machines (VM) and scale sets.
 However, at any point in time when Azure needs the capacity back, the Azure infrastructure will evict Azure Spot VMs.
 Therefore, Azure Spot VMs are great for workloads that can handle interruptions like batch processing jobs, dev/test environments, and large compute workloads.
 This guide is meant to walk you through Azure Spot Eviction fundamentals and help you design a solution to support workload interruptions.

 ## Cost

 Azure provisions its spare capacity along all its offered regions so it can respond on demand when new resources are created.
-While that capacity remains idle, you have an opportunity to deploy VMs in your subscription at [discount prices and capped at pay-as-you-go prices using Azure Spot VMs and VM scale sets](https://azure.microsoft.com/pricing/spot-advisor/).
+While that capacity remains idle, you have an opportunity to deploy VMs in your subscription at [discount prices and capped at pay-as-you-go prices using Azure Spot VMs and virtual machine scale sets](https://azure.microsoft.com/pricing/spot-advisor/).

 Keeping operational expenses under control is common practice when running solutions on the cloud and the [cost optimizations pillar from the Well Architected Framework](https://docs.microsoft.com/azure/architecture/framework/cost/overview) can help you find the right strategy for your architecture.